followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/25 dxRangeSelector/1 Configuration/scale/marker/topIndent.md

 ===========================================================================

 <!--shortDescription-->
-Specified the indent between the marker and the scale lables.
+Specified the indent between the marker and the scale labels.
 <!--/shortDescription-->

 <!--fullDescription-->